 Japan Scholarships and Funding

 Scholarships for Japan studies are available to JSIS and other UW students (unless otherwise noted) including international students.
 See the following descriptions for details.
-The application window for summer 2020 and for the 2020-21 school year for the funding opportunities listed below.
+Also see the JSIS Funding Resources for full list of resources for undergraduate and graduate students across the UW, with some also open to UW Bothell and Tacoma students.

 Ayako Betty Murakami Scholarship in Japan Studies